Best Online Technology Programs in Florida (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online technology degree in Florida offers a flexible path to a high-demand career.
-Florida salaries are approximately 1.7% higher than the national average for technology roles.
+Florida offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Florida students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online technology programs and are ranked based on affordability, graduation rates, and student outcomes in Florida.